 Following the Nakba of 1948, Husseini left Palestine for Saudi Arabia, where he was appointed adviser to King Saud and worked in business.

 Jamal al-Husseini had a strong and unyielding personality and was close to Haj Amin al-Husseini though he was not always on good terms with him.
 He was a good speaker and orator and was a leading Palestinian political figure during the British Mandate.

-In 1990, the PLO awarded him the Jerusalem Medal of Culture, the Arts and Literature.
+In 1990, the PLO awarded him the Jerusalem Medal for Culture, Arts and Literature.

-Jamal al-Husseini died in Riyad and was buried there.
+Jamal al-Husseini died in Riyadh and was buried there.

 "على سكة الحجاز". القدس: المطبعة الصناعية، 1932.

 "ثريّا". القدس: مطبعة دار الأيتام، 1934.

 الحوت، بيان نويهض. "القيادات والمؤسسات السياسية في فلسطين 1917- 1948". بيروت: مؤسسة الدراسات الفلسطينية، 1981.

 دروزة، محمد عزة. "مذكرات محمد عزة دروزة: سجل حافل بمسيرة الحركة العربية والقضية الفلسطينية خلال قرن من الزمن" (خمسة مجلدات). بيروت: دار الغرب الإسلامي، 1993.

 شاهين، أحمد عمر. "موسوعة كتّاب فلسطين في القرن العشرين" (الجزء الأول). دمشق: المركز القومي للدراسات والتوثيق، 1992.